lohitpt252003/OOPS/c++/README.md

 ## Pillars of OOP

-Object-Oriented Programming is built on four main principles, often called the pillars of OOP:
+Object-Oriented Programming is built on four main principles, often called the pillars of OOP.
+In this chapter, we will focus on **Encapsulation**.
+The other pillars—Abstraction, Inheritance, and Polymorphism—will be covered in upcoming chapters.

-1.  **Encapsulation**: This is the bundling of data (attributes) and methods that operate on the data into a single unit, a class.
-It restricts direct access to some of an object's components, which is a means of preventing accidental interference and misuse of the data.
-Access control (public, private, protected) is the mechanism to achieve encapsulation.
+1.  **Encapsulation**: This is the bundling of data (attributes) and the methods (functions) that operate on that data into a single unit called a class.
+It restricts direct access to some of an object's components.

-2.  **Abstraction**: Abstraction means hiding the complex implementation details and showing only the essential features of the object.
-It helps in managing complexity by allowing us to focus on what an object does instead of how it does it.
-For example, a driver of a car doesn't need to know the internal workings of the engine to drive it.

-3.  **Inheritance**: This is a mechanism where a new class (derived or child class) inherits properties and behaviors (methods) from an existing class (base or parent class).
-It promotes code reusability and establishes a relationship between the classes.

-4.  **Polymorphism**: This is the ability of an object to take on many forms.
-In OOP, it allows objects of different classes to be treated as objects of a common superclass.
-The most common use of polymorphism in OOP is when a parent class reference is used to refer to a child class object.
-This can be achieved through function overloading (compile-time polymorphism) and virtual functions (runtime polymorphism).
+2.  **Abstraction**: To be covered in an upcoming chapter.
+3.  **Inheritance**: To be covered in an upcoming chapter.
+4.  **Polymorphism**: To be covered in an upcoming chapter.

+## What is Encapsulation?

+Encapsulation is the practice of bundling data and the methods that operate on that data within a single unit, or "class".
+It's a protective wrapper that prevents the data from being accessed and modified by code outside the class.

+The primary goal of encapsulation is **data hiding**.
+By making the data members of a class `private`, we prevent external code from directly manipulating them.
+Instead, we provide `public` methods, known as **getters and setters**, which allow controlled access to that data.

+This approach has several advantages:
+-   **Control**: We can enforce validation rules in our setters (e.g., ensuring an age is a positive number).
+-   **Security**: It protects the internal state of an object from accidental or malicious corruption.
+-   **Flexibility**: We can change the internal implementation of the class without breaking the code that uses it, as long as the public methods remain the same.

+The `Access Modifiers` and `Getters and Setters` sections and their corresponding examples demonstrate how to achieve encapsulation in C++.

 ## Why is OOP Necessary?